Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 If we take the grading skill out of the equation, then we can measure information by the number of times student $v$ appears in $E$.
 Taking this, we can satisfy this condition by constructing $E$ such that each student appears in $E$ a roughly equal amount of times.
 This was handled in section 4.

 Also, there's the problem of spreading out the matchup assignments.
 Let's say student 2 is assigned the matchups: (1,3), (3, 5), (3, 4) and (6, 3).
 In this case, a lot of student 3's matches are concentrated in student 2's hands.
 If student 2 is unskilled, then we will not have much useful information to infer student 3's skill.
-Therefore we need to spread out a student's paper across different graders.
+Therefore we need to distribute a student's paper to many different graders.

 If we think of each student as a colour, then we can reformulate this as an edge colouring problem.
 As mentioned earlier edge colouring has been studied extensively in the past.
 There are many ways to tackle the problem from constraint programming to metaheuristic approaches, the method we'll be using is Integer Linear Programming.